-- If the RV is to be stored over the winter months, the water heater MUST be drained to prevent damage from freezing. - When winterizing, it is also recommended the water heater be bypassed, particularly if introducing RV antifreeze into the plumbing system.
+- If the RV will be stored over the winter, the Water Heater must be drained to prevent damage from FREEZING. - When WINTERIZING, it is recommended to bypass the Water Heater, particularly if introducing RV antifreeze into the plumbing system.

 Odor from the hot water system